thechelsuk/uk.thechels/_pages/cv.md

 ##### LEAD SOFTWARE DEVELOPER (October 2018 – October 2019)

 _Planning, designing and developing server and client applications.
 Having a key role in ensuring the best technologies and techniques are used in their development.
 Development of technical capability and involvement in performance assessment and development of junior colleagues.
-Working day-to- day within a scrum team._
+Working day-to-day within a scrum team._

 ###### Key responsibilities

 - Line management, pastoral care, objective setting and appraisals, resourcing
-- Development work within scrum team
+- Development work within a scrum team
-- Setting and delivering on quarterly objectives at group level in line with business's annual operating plan
+- Setting and delivering on quarterly objectives at the group level in line with the business's annual operating plan
 - Product owner for security business system
 - Strategic and high-level planning
 - Fostered good working relationships with government/statutory colleagues
-- Ensuring quality throughout software development lifecycle
+- Ensuring quality throughout the software development lifecycle

 ###### Key achievements and projects